Main information:

 • 1978: Reopening of the Ingelheim Rooms and the Princes' Hall

-• 1981: The Würzburg Residenz, together with the Residenz Square and Court Garden, is included on the UNESCO's World Cultural Heritage List and thus placed under special protection.
+• 1981: The Würzburg Residence, together with the Residence Square and Court Garden, is included on the UNESCO's World Cultural Heritage List and thus placed under special protection.

 • 1987: The rebuilding process concludes with the reopening of the Mirror Cabinet in the Southern Imperial Apartments, reconstructed in all its detail.